marielle-lopez/e-shop/README.md

 ### Medium Priority

+- Add contact information to footer
 - Format prices to 2 decimal places
 - Create an enum for button variants and sizes
 - Add animation and intervals to switching images in carousel
-- Add content to Returns page
-- Add content to Privacy Policy page
-- Add content to Terms of Service page
 - Make subscription form in footer functional
+- Create a Contact page

 ### Low Priority

 - Format and re-structure 'Resources' section of `README.md` file
 - Change icons in navbar to be filled icons when link is active
 - Create an administrator portal to perform CRUD tasks on Firestore database
+- Allow for user to sign in and sign out
-- Add hover effect to social media icons in footer
+- Add order history to user account